Research

 -

-What's the value of adding Areas of outstanding natural beauty data to the platform?
+What's the value of adding National landscapes data to the platform?

 There are numerous planning needs for having AONB data on the platform.
 Firstly, AONBs are an important land designation, and the presence of which is recognised to be significant by both planners and non-planners.